Cyber-Shores/Webhookr/README.md

  this will return the user's inventory in an embed there will be a max of 10 webhook names in an embed and a reaction arrow key right and left to navigate through more

-7 - wb rand/ wb random {message (optional)}
+finished 7 - wb rand/ wb random {message (optional)}
  this will select a random user of the server and mimic them. if the user cannot be mimcked, it will return a few preset statements like [I like giraffes, This bot is awesome etc etc]

-8 - wb mimic yes/no true/false active/deactivate
+finished 8 - wb mimic yes/no true/false active/deactivate
 the user should be able to prevent being mimicked by other users, since everyone is not comfortable with it